ooni/2023-05-richer-input/DESIGN.md

 ```

 The script consists of a sequence of instructions, and the interpreter
 uses the "run" key to decide what to run.
-The "nettest:run"
+The "nettest/run"
 instruction tells the interpreter to run a specific nettest, and the
 "with" key contains instruction arguments.
 In the above example, we ask
 the interpreter to run "urlgetter" for two targets.
 For each target,